 You know the conversation above isn't going to end well.

 Instead, practice reflective listening.
-This approach requires you understand what the other person is saying by interpreting their words and their body language.
-Then, respond by reflecting the thoughts and feelings you heard back to your customer:
+Reflective listening requires that you understand what the other person is saying by interpreting their words and their body language.
+Once you’ve analyzed the situation, then you respond by reflecting the thoughts and feelings you heard back to your customer.

 Customer: "I'm frustrated because we have a limited budget and you're unwilling to offer us a discount."